 Vacant apartments or homes are a major fact of life in Virginia City Center.
 The current real estate vacancy rate here is 22.6%.
 This is higher than the rate of vacancies in 90.4% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 In addition, one of the unique characteristics of the Virginia City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.
-The Virginia City Center neighborhood also has a greater percentage of children living in poverty (59.6%) than found in 96.9% of all U.S. neighborhoods.
-Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.
+Also of note, 59.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Virginia City Center neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 38.9% of the real estate here is made up of such dwellings, which is higher than 96.9% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Virginia City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Virginia City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Virginia City Center neighborhood has more Finnish and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 19.5% of this neighborhood's residents have Finnish ancestry and 9.8% have Native American ancestry.